-Shareholders who wish to exercise their right to vote on any or all of the resolutions at the general meeting were required to appoint the Chairman of the Meeting(s) as their proxy by submitting the duly completed and signed proxy forms to designated email address and mailing address.
+In view of the above, the Shareholders who are not able to attend the forthcoming AGM in person, will be able to participate in the AGM proceedings by accessing a live webcast or live audio feed.
+Shareholders who wish to exercise their right to vote on any or all of the resolutions at the general meeting may vote "live" via electronic means at the AGM or by appointing proxy(ies) or the Chairman of the AGM to vote on their behalf at the AGM by submitting the duly completed and signed proxy forms to designated email address and mailing address.

-Shareholders are encouraged to submit their questions relating to the agenda of the AGM in advance prior to the AGM to designated email address and mailing address.
+Shareholders may submit their questions relating to the agenda of the AGM in advance prior to the AGM to designated email address and mailing address or submit text-based questions during the AGM.
+The Board shall endeavor to address relevant and substantial questions received before and prior to, at the AGM.
+Please refer to the Notice of AGM dated 11 April 2023 for more detailed information.

-An independent scrutineer will be appointed to validate the proxy forms submitted by the shareholders and the votes of all such valid proxies were counted and verified.
-The voting results of all votes cast for or against each resolution will be screened at the meeting with respective percentages and these details will be announced through SGXNet after the meeting.
-The Company Secretary prepares the minutes of general meeting, which incorporate substantial and relevant comments or queries from shareholders and responses from the Board and Management.
-These minutes will also be publicly available at SGX-ST's website and the Company's website.
+An independent scrutineer will be appointed to validate the proxy forms submitted by the Shareholders and the votes of all such valid proxies were counted and verified.
+The voting results of all votes cast for or against each resolution will be screened at the meeting with respective percentages and these details will be announced during the AGM and also through SGXNet after the AGM on the same date.
+The Company Secretary prepares the minutes of general meeting, which incorporate substantial and relevant comments or queries from Shareholders and responses from the Board and Management.
+These minutes will also be publicly available at SGX-ST's website and the Company's website within one (1) month after the date of the AGM.